Movies & EntertainmentUniversal Studios

 A Risk of Breaking the Spell

 Yet change is exactly what the new reboot is aiming for.
 It plans to explore characters more deeply, expand side plots, and visually redefine aspects of the world.
 Warner Bros.
-Discovery has confirmed that the project will explore the books in much greater depth than their predecessor.
+Discovery has confirmed that the project will explore the books in much greater depth than its predecessor.
 That means new costumes, new sets, and possibly new ways of visualizing key locations.

 diagon alley dragon breathing fire, universal studios orlando